spk2dc/GeneralAssembly_Archive/4_APIs_and_full_stack/w10d04/homework/python-oop-snowman.md

 ## Deliverable

-* Fork and clone this repo.
-Make a pull request when it is finished.

 * A console snowman game, where the user can guess letters until they either win or lose.

 ## MVP -- requirements